 How to Calculate Correlation Coefficient using Excel

-On selecting Data Analysis from the data ribbon, a dialogue box will open with a suite of Data analysis statistical calculations that you can carry out on your data.
+Select Data Analysis from the data ribbon.
+A dialogue box will open with a suite of Data analysis statistical calculations.
 As we are looking at the correlation between variables we will select Correlation.

 Selecting Correlation will open a new dialogue box.

 First you need to select your Input Range.
 This is the range that contains all the values for the set of variables in which you are testing for correlation.
 If your data is going down the rows, so you have columns of data, the select Grouped by Columns.
-If your data is going across the rows then select Grouped by Rows.
+Should the data be presented across the rows then select Grouped by Rows.

 If your data has headers, then also select Labels in First Row.
 You then need to select where you want your output to be placed.

-If you are working with multiple variables, the table results might not be so easy to spot.
-We can now add some conditional formatting to our correlation table so strong positive and negative values can be easily seen.
+If you are working with multiple variables, the table results might not be so easy to read quickly.
+To over come this can add some conditional formatting to our correlation table.
+That way strong positive and negative values can be easily seen.

 Become a Power Pivot Hero